Eggless Apple Cinnamon Rolls

 What is the best way to reheat cinnamon rolls?

-The best way to reheat cinnamon rolls is in the microwave for 20 – 30 sec.
+The best way to reheat cinnamon rolls is in the microwave for 20 – 30 seconds.
 Or in a 300º F oven until warmed through, about 10 minutes.

-How do you store cinnamon rolls leftovers?
+How do you store cinnamon roll leftovers?

 Store leftover rolls in an airtight container for 2 days at room temperature.
 You can also wrap them in plastic wrap and store them in the refrigerator for up to 1 week or freeze them for up to 1 month.